-- Level 1 Quoted (unadjusted) market prices in active markets for identical assets or liabilities - Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable
+Level 1 - Quoted (unadjusted) market prices in active markets for identical assets or liabilities

+- Level 2 Valuation techniques for which the lowest level input that is significant to the fair value measurement is directly or indirectly observable - Level 3 Valuation techniques for which the lowest level input that is significant to the fair value measurement is unobservable

-Cash, accounts and other receivables (except for advances to employees which are subject to liquidation), refundable deposits under other current assets, cash bond under other noncurrent assets, accounts and other payables (excluding "Deferred output VAT", "Taxes payable" and provision relating to PSA and statutory payables included as "Others"), loans payable, liability on written put option, payable to former shareholders of a subsidiary, dividends payable and finance lease liability under other current liabilities were classified under Level 3.
+Cash, accounts and other receivables, refundable deposits under other current assets, cash bond under other noncurrent assets, accounts and other payables (excluding "Taxes payable", "Deferred output VAT", and statutory payables included as "Others"), loans payable, liability on written put option, payable to former shareholders of a subsidiary, dividends payable and finance lease liability under other current liabilities were classified under Level 3.
 The fair value of these financial instruments is determined by discounting future cash flows using the applicable rates of similar types of instruments plus certain spread.

-Quoted financial assets at FVOCI amounting to P0.48 million as of September 30, 2019 and December 31, 2018 were classified under Level 2 (see Note 8).
+Quoted financial assets at FVOCI amounting to P0.44 million as at March 31, 2020 and December 31, 2019 were classified under Level 2 (see Note 8).

-Unquoted financial assets at FVOCI amounting to nil as of September 30, 2019 and December 31, 2018 were classified under Level 3 (see Note 8).
+Unquoted financial assets at FVOCI amounting to nil as at March 31, 2020 and December 31, 2019 were classified under Level 3 (see Note 8).

-As at September 30, 2019 and December 31, 2018, there have been no reclassifications from Level 1 to Level 2 or 3 categories.
+As at March 31, 2020 and December 31, 2019, there have been no reclassifications from Level 1 to Level 2 or 3 categories.